shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.5.md

 Flutter app developers must install the `{{config.extra.arcana.mobile_flutter_sdk_pkg_name}}` package and refer to the [[flutter-quick-start|Arcana Auth Quick Start Guide for Flutter Apps]] to integrate Web3 Flutter apps with the {{config.extra.arcana.sdk_name}} SDK.

 React-Native app developers must install the `{{config.extra.arcana.mobile_react_native_sdk_pkg_name}}` package and refer to the [[react-native-quick-start|Arcana Auth Quick Start Guide for React-Native Apps]] to integrate Web3 React-Native apps with the {{config.extra.arcana.sdk_name}} SDK.

+### White-labeled Auth

+The new white-labeled auth feature allows Web3 app developers to configure the {{config.extra.arcana.sdk_name}} and disable the built-in {{config.extra.arcana.wallet_name}} UI.
+Developers can replace it with a custom wallet UI and build necessary interfaces to call the web3 wallet operations themselves along with notification UI for requesting user approval for signing a blockchain transaction.
+See [[custom-wallet-ui|how to plug in a custom wallet UI]] and use the white-labeled auth feature.

 ### Steam OAuth Support